SailaNamai/pocket-gamemaster/documentation/known_issues.md

 ##### Important
-## 1: (solved)
+## 1: (improved - observing) 2nd person pov breaking

-## 2: (do) tag json looks solid now
-# Note: When the json was broken it was easy to filter out player from character... now that it gets it right i need to think about determining who the player is... that skews the rating - always present.
-- location: disallow partial scoring for unknown, abandoned? - that kind of fluff
-- filter any "(text)" from character tags
-- tag recent has no player tag wrap

-## 3: (do) readme.md requires install instruction (git).
-I don't have a git account

-## 4: (do) Response length inflation - when the story grows?
+## 1: Response length inflation - when the story grows?
 It begins reasonable but paragraphs on occassion begin to bust the 350 limit.
 Possible causes:
 - additional context it wants to incorporate